asannasi/txt_adv_nlp/README.md

 ## Results

 After trying numerous hyperparameters for training, the best accuracy I achieved was 38.54%.
-All my results can be found [here](results.md).
+All my results can be found in the graphs folder under the images folder, where it shows loss for each cycle.

 | Hyperparameter | Value |
 | --- | --- |